-Located in the State of Washington, Free by the Sea is a leading and trusted resource for treatment of all kinds of attention disorders in men and women.
+If you or a loved one suffer from an addiction or an attention disorder, you can contact us here.
+Free by the Sea is a leading and trusted resource for treatment of all kinds of attention disorders in men and women.
 Many therapy options are available to help in a variety of situations.
-Contact us now for more information about treatment for your or your loved one’s attention disorder.
+Contact us now for more information about treatment for you or your loved one’s attention disorder.

 Dr. Richard Crabbe joined our team in 2019 as our psychiatrist and medical director.
 He attended the University of Ghana Medical School where he became a Medical Doctor in 1977.
 From 1978 through 1984, he was a medical officer in the Ghana Navy and provided a variety of services from general medicine to surgeries.
 He received his Certificate in General Psychology from the American Board of Psychology and Neurology in 2002.